MouseLand/suite2p/docs/FAQ.rst

 `#207 <https://github.com/MouseLand/suite2p/issues/207>`_,
 `#125 <https://github.com/MouseLand/suite2p/issues/125>`_.

-Why does this happen? suite2p crops the field-of-view so that areas that move out of view on the edges are not used for ROI detection and signal extraction.
+Why does this happen? suite2p crsettings the field-of-view so that areas that move out of view on the edges are not used for ROI detection and signal extraction.
 These areas are excluded because they are not always in the FOV - they move in and out and therefore activity in these regions is unreliable to estimate.